sxb1n9/adsbmonitor/README.md

 # adsbmonitor

+forked and based on the hard work of juei-dev/adsbmonitor

 *Simple ADS-B monitor UI using dump1090-fa JSONs*

 A ~~very~~ quite simple, quick and dirty UI using Leaftlet and Mapbox for the map and HTML5 Canvas for the Flight Level indicator, FD mock up and Receiver Detailed information (distance/direction circle and altitude graph).